 Provide the patient with the button box or keyboard [1].

 MED: Talent provides the patient with the button box or keyboard – Authors, which will you be using in the demonstration?
+Button box

 Verify that triggers and button press are recorded properly before starting the experiment. –Authors, what is the action done here to verify that the triggers and button press are recorded properly?
 Does it appear on-screen?
+Yes, It will appear on the screen of the electrophysiology system (Neuralynx’s software), so this can be filmed by filming the screen of the system as the arriving button presses are shown.

 Single-Neuron Recording